mtabash12/CRO-ULite-main/CRO-ULite-main/README.md

     - To run the project, simply execute:
       ```bash
       python3 src/main.py
-      ```

-4. **Edge Deployment (Raspberry Pi Pico)**:
-    - Transfer the quantized model (`model_quantized.tflite`) to the Raspberry Pi Pico.
-    - Set up TensorFlow Lite Micro and INA219 for power measurement.
-    - Run the model on Raspberry Pi Pico and measure latency, inference time, and energy consumption.

 5. **Results**:
     - After running the simulation, the network topology and benchmark results will be saved in the `outputs` folder.